Our Blog

 A newer version on the market is uPVC joinery, which more and more people are leaning towards due to the many benefits it can offer and the different functions it can fulfil. uPVC joinery can be an excellent choice for many across the country!

 Even though it offers a more modern look, uPVC joinery generally fits in with the character of most homes.
-Eco Doors & Windows can find you a design that aligns with what you are looking for with the wide range of colour options available at our store.
+Eco Wellington can find you a design that aligns with what you are looking for with the wide range of colour options available at our store.
 Even though uPVC windows do not look exactly like timber, they offer an excellent alternative that does not steer too far away from your current design.

 One of their benefits is their low maintenance.
 Unlike timber joinery, uPVC doesn’t warp or corrode.
 They only need to be cleaned and maintained a few times a year and never need to be repainted or changed due to degradation.
 If you are looking for a double glazed option that doesn’t require constant servicing, uPVC joinery is an excellent option.